 Until September 5, 2022, the global confirmed cases of monkeypox have reached 53027, and it seems the reported cases tend to grow continuously.

 The precise diagnosis is an important step to control the outbreak of monkeypox virus, WHO recommended using nucleic acid amplification testing (NAAT) method to detect the monkeypox virus, real-time or conventional polymerase chain reaction (PCR) is the gold standard for monkeypox virus DNA detection.
-DaAn Gene’s Detection Kit for Monkeypox Virus DNA is based on the WHO recommended diagnosis method, real-time polymerase chain reaction (PCR), performing high specificity and sensitivity.
+DaAn Gene's monkeypox detection kit is based on the WHO recommended diagnosis method, real-time polymerase chain reaction (PCR), performing high specificity and sensitivity.